lucasbfernandes/job-worker/docs/README.md

 and exhibit the responses in a structured manner.
 This section will:

 1. Describe which commands are available for the user and how to use them;
-2. Describe how the CLI will manage user secrets (i.e. username/password);
+2. Describe how the CLI will manage user secrets;
 4. Show the trade-offs and what could and should be done for future work.

 ### Commands

-* [Create Job](cli/jobs/create-job.md): `job-worker exec -s SERVER_URL -u USERNAME -p PASSWORD -c EXECUTABLE [ARG...]`
+* [Create Job](cli/jobs/create-job.md): `job-worker exec -s SERVER_URL -u USERNAME -c EXECUTABLE [ARG...]`
-* [List Jobs](cli/jobs/list-jobs.md): `job-worker list -s SERVER_URL -u USERNAME -p PASSWORD`
+* [List Jobs](cli/jobs/list-jobs.md): `job-worker list -s SERVER_URL -u USERNAME`
-* [Stop Job](cli/jobs/stop-job.md): `job-worker stop -s SERVER_URL -u USERNAME -p PASSWORD -i JOB_ID`
+* [Stop Job](cli/jobs/stop-job.md): `job-worker stop -s SERVER_URL -u USERNAME -i JOB_ID`
-* [Get Job Status](cli/jobs/get-status.md): `job-worker status -s SERVER_URL -u USERNAME -p PASSWORD -i JOB_ID`
+* [Get Job Status](cli/jobs/get-status.md): `job-worker status -s SERVER_URL -u USERNAME -i JOB_ID`
-* [Get Job Logs](cli/jobs/get-logs.md): `job-worker logs -s SERVER_URL -u USERNAME -p PASSWORD -i JOB_ID`
+* [Get Job Logs](cli/jobs/get-logs.md): `job-worker logs -s SERVER_URL -u USERNAME -i JOB_ID`

 ### Managing User Secrets

-For the sake of simplicity, the CLI will receive a username/password pair each time a command is invoked.
-It will be used to create an authorization token in the form `Authorization: Basic <credentials>`, where `<credentials>` is the base64 encoding of username and password joined by one colon.
-This token will be used to authenticate requests for the Server.
+For the sake of simplicity, the CLI will receive a username input each time a command is invoked.
+This username will be matched against a set of seed users, and if a match happens, a hardcoded JWT token will be sent in the form `Authorization: Bearer <jwtToken>`.
+This token will be used to authenticate requests with the Server and its generation will be explained in Server Security section.

 ### Trade-offs

-* Few command options.
+* Few command options;
+* Password won't be required since we are mocking JWT tokens.

 ### Future work

-* Use tokens that expire (JWT?) or client certificates;
-* Implement more CLI commands options.
+* Implement more CLI commands options;
+* Implement login step.

 ## Server